-22 Is the appointment of a data protection officer mandatory?
-What are the data protection officer's legal responsibilities?
+Is the appointment of a data protection officer mandatory?What are the data protection officer's legal responsibilities?

-In Portugal, before the General Data Protection Regulation (GDPR), the appointment of a data protection officer was not required.
-Since 25 May 2018, under the GDPR, it is mandatory for certain personally identifiable information (PII) owners (controllers) and processors to appoint a data protection officer (DPO).
+In Portugal, before Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR), the appointment of a data protection officer was not required.
+Since 25 May 2018, under the GDPR, certain personally identifiable information (PII) owners (controllers) and processors must appoint a data protection officer (DPO).
 This is the case for all public authorities and bodies (irrespective of what data they process), and for owners (or processors) that, as a core activity, monitor individuals systematically and on a large scale, or process special categories of personal data on a large scale.

-Law 58/2019 of 8 August (the DPA) includes a broad list of entities that qualify as public authority or body for the purposes of being subject to the duty of designating a DPO.
+Law No. 58/2019 of 8 August 2019 (the DPA) includes a broad list of entities that qualify as public authority or body to be subject to the duty of designating a DPO.